For a printable version of the handbook, please click Here

 The comprehensive examination begins in late April.
 Well before that time the sophomore tutors, in consultation with the CSS co-chairs, determine the external examiners who will be conducting the exam.
 These are often CSS alumni in academic careers or colleagues of the sophomore tutors at other universities.
 Sets of discipline-specific exam questions are devised in consultation between the sophomore tutors and examiners based on the syllabi.
 The week-long written examination consists of separate exams in the four subjects, for each of which the student is asked to write (usually) two five-page papers.
 The examiners separately grade the completed exams, generating "field grades" on the A-F scale.
 Then they travel to campus to conduct two days of orals with the students, after which they make any needed (upward only) adjustments in the field grades and collectively arrive at a comprehensive grade for each student on the CSS's special scale: High Distinction, Distinction, Commendable, Satisfactory, Conditional Pass, and Fail (Details about this are circulated as the exams approach).
 The field grades are reported to the students and recorded in their files, but they are not made public.
 Only the comprehensive grades are submitted to the Registrar for entry onto transcripts.

-The CSS's main organ of governance is the tutors' meeting, which not only dispatches routine business but regularly adjusts and reforms the College's program and procedures.
+The CSS's main means of governance is the tutors' meeting, which not only dispatches routine business but regularly adjusts and reforms the College's program and procedures.
 The College tries to hold at least three tutors' meetings a semester, and sometimes there are more to deal with issues that arise.
 Agendas are circulated in advance of meetings, and minutes of the meeting are circulated afterwards.
 Participation in these meetings is understood as part of a tutor's responsibilities.

 The sophomore tutors in Economics, Government and History serve as faculty advisors for the year to the ten or so students who are members of their first-trimester tutorial.
 It is important, therefore, to understand the credits and course load of a CSS sophomore.